Successful ECA Youth Knowledge Exchange hosted at FC Nordsjaelland

-Since the formation of the European Club Association in 2008, there has been a series of landmark achievements.
+Since the formation of the European Club Association in 2008, there have been a series of landmark achievements.
 Over the years, ECA has signed several agreements with both UEFA and FIFA, which benefit not only ECA Member Clubs, but European club football as a whole.
 These agreements underline that the clubs' voice is now heard and taken seriously at the highest level.
-This section highlights some of the key achievements ECA has accomplished.
+This section highlights some of ECA’s key achievements.

-To highlight and recognise the important contribution of clubs to the success of international football, ECA has agreements in place with UEFA and FIFA, which ensure that clubs that release players to the national team receive a share of the revenue gained from the respective national team competitions, namely the UEFA EURO and the FIFA World Cup.
-Learn more about Club Benefits.
+To highlight and recognise the important contribution of clubs to the success of international football, ECA has agreements in place with UEFA and FIFA, which ensure that clubs that release players to the national team receive a share of the revenue gained from the respective men’s and women’s national team competitions, namely UEFA EURO / Women’s EURO and men’s UEFA Nations League and the FIFA World Cup / Women’s World Cup.
+Learn more about Club Benefits Programmes.

-The FIFA Club Protection Programme (CPP) is an insurance policy covering the injury risk of national team players.
+The FIFA Club Protection Programme (CPP) is an insurance policy set up by FIFA, covering the salary of male and female players in the case of injury during their stay with the national team.
 Players, who are exclusively trained and paid for by the clubs, need to be insured for national team matches by the event organisers in case of disablement.
 The CPP ensures that FIFA provides compensation for the losses encountered by the club (player salary) during the period that the player is unavailable for his respective club.
 Learn more about the Club Protection Programme.

 ECA has developed strong relationships with key stakeholders in European football, notably the two governing bodies, UEFA and FIFA.
 Over the years, ECA managed to ensure that club representatives are directly involved in the decision-making process linked to matters impacting the professional club game.
 Through the involvement of club representatives in various UEFA and FIFA bodies, the voice of European clubs is heard and properly taken into account.
-A milestone was reached in 2017, as two club representatives were formally accepted as full members in the UEFA Executive Committee.
-Learn more about ECA's role in football Governance.
+Learn more about ECA's role in Football Governance.

 In order to ensure that the European clubs' voice is heard in the development of EU Sports Policy, ECA has built strong relationships with institutions of the European Union.
 Learn more about ECA's involvement in EU Matters.